Luis Niemann

 Pedro Sánchez

-I was invited to do the voiceover for two or three things, very precise spots.
-And the message was very clear, right?
-“No hate.
+He invited me to announce two or three things, spots, very precise.
+And the message was very clear, wasn’t it: “No hate.
 No fear.
 No violence.
 Vote NO.” And that day I recorded and came home and commented to my wife: “Do you know what happened to me today?
-I took the boot off of my head, the military boot off my head.”
+I took the boot off my head, the military boot off my head.”
 I lost my fear.
 So, for me the triumph is personal, intimate.
 So when the NO triumph came, of course I was happy, but I had felt the triumph before.

 José Peña

 My dad was military.
 So I lived in a place where only soldiers lived […].
-I experienced the process of the plebiscite in a transition from leaving that place and going to a place that was for civilians.
-In other words, to leave this neighborhood, from this place where only soldiers lived to a place where ordinary people lived.
+I experienced the process of the plebiscite in a transition of leaving that place and going to a place as a civilian.
+In other words, to leave this town, from this place where only soldiers lived to a place where ordinary people lived.

 Eugenio MacKay

-I was a close friend of General Pinochet’s youngest son at that time […].
-He voted for the YES, but with reluctance, because he thought that the best thing that could happen was for the NO to win, since the country was in a kind of pressure cooker and needed to free itself a bit.
+I am a close friend of General Pinochet’s youngest son at that time […].
+He voted for the YES, with his reluctance, because he found that the best thing that could happen was for the NO to win, since the country was in a kind of pressure cooker and needed to free itself a bit.
 And I was a little more to the right, I wanted the YES to win anyway.
-But I realized, as time passed, that the best thing that could have happened was that the NO won.
+But I realized, as time passed, that the best thing that could have happened was that I won the NO.

 Pablo Dittborn

 He handed my passport to the cabin manager and told her: “You have to keep this passport until the plane has closed the doors and is about to take off” […].
 Then people started to come up and everyone looked at me as if I were a deportee, a criminal, or I don’t know what.
-But I didn’t care too much.
+I wasn’t too worried either.

 Marcelo Mella